gabenodarse/rhythm-warrior/documentation.md

 then, modify resources.rs such that: \
 	- keys have a corresponding GraphicGroup.
 Names must be identical\
 	- the offset dimensions of the graphic are specified\
+	- the size of the graphic is specified\
 	- max count of the new graphic/animation are specified\
 The offset dimensions define how much offset the graphic has from the object it represents. \
 	- For example, if a graphic represents a person, the offset defines how much space around the person is also included in the graphic\